TrellixVulnTeam/swahilipython_SCMU/Doc/library/calendar.rst

 .. class:: HTMLCalendar(firstweekday=0)

-   This class can be used to generate HTML calendars.
+   This kundi can be used to generate HTML calendars.

    :class:`!HTMLCalendar` instances have the following methods: